tomparrish/work/README.md

   ### NGFW:
     1. This is just a skeleton for future work.
 It logs into the NGFW and runs a show command.
 I would love to get a chance to develop this further, but
         Palo's GUI is fairly complete and diving into their SDK is going to give better results for most use cases.

+## Twilio
+  ### Load Testing
+    1. Uses Twilio to call a number and play "Never Going to Give You Up".
+It loops with a 1 sec delay before starting a second (third, fourth,...) call.

 ## Bash:
   1. A script that polls BGP time in current state from a number of devices.
   2. A script that lists network devices in a meaningful hierarchy and allows ssh to them.